ImprobableStudios/Agentic_System_for_AI/docs/setup_documentation.md

 -   `--skip-prereqs`: Skips the prerequisite checks (for re-runs).
 -   `--clean`: Stops and removes all running containers and deletes the data directories before starting the setup.
 -   `--remote-ollama HOST:PORT`: Use an existing remote Ollama instance instead of installing locally.
+-   `--admin-password PASSWORD`: Set the admin password manually (otherwise, a random password is generated).

 Examples:
 ```bash